WorldHealthOrganization/smart-ig-empty/input/pagecontent/index-dak.md

 ### L4 Executable guidelines
 Reference implementations representing the L4 layer for the <mark>[insert health domain here]</mark> SMART Guidelines are not yet available.
 Links will be published here as soon as they're available.

+### L5 Dynamic guidelines
+Content representing the L5 layer for the <mark>[insert health domain here]</mark> SMART Guidelines are not yet available.
+Links will be published here as soon as they're available.

 ### News

 ### Contact Us